Internal Groups tab

 |Anonymous Users||Search by IP address.
 Then, provide a name for each test user that is added.
 This is the name that all event logs will be associated with on the Event User Log page.|

-Similar to sending a preview test of a message, the Content Test group saves you time and allows you to launch tests to a pre-defined list of Braze Users simultaneously.
-This functionality is available for Push, In-App Message, and Email within Braze.
+Similar to sending a preview test of a message, the Content Test group saves you time and allows you to launch tests to a pre-defined list of Braze users simultaneously.
+This functionality is available for push, in-app message, SMS, email, and Content Cards within Braze.

-You can select individual Braze Users or as many Internal Groups to send the message to as you want.
+You can select individual Braze users or as many Internal Groups to send the message to as you want.
 If your message includes any Liquid or other dynamic personalization, Braze will use the attributes available for each individual user to personalize the message contents.
-For users who have no attributes, the default value set will be utilized.
+For users who have no attributes, Braze will use the default value set.

-Additionally, if you preview the message as a ‘random user’, ‘custom user’ or ‘select an existing user’ - the option to send that previewed version is presented.
-Unchecking the box will allow you to send based on each Users’ attributes versus the previewed version.
+Additionally, if you preview the message as a random user, custom user, or existing user, you can send that previewed version instead.
+Clearing the checkbox allows you to send based on each users’ attributes versus the previewed version.

-Lastly, for clients who use an IP pool to send out email, you can now select which IP pool you would like the email to be sent from by simply selecting the pool from the dropdown available.
+Lastly, if you use an IP pool to send out email, you can select which IP pool you would like the email to be sent from by selecting the pool from the dropdown available.

-Only Groups that are tagged as Content Test will be available on the ‘preview’ section of a message.
+Only groups that are tagged as Content Test Groups will be available on the preview section of a message.

-Seed Groups are only meant for the Email channel and allow you to send a copy of each email variant message to members of that group.
-Seed Groups are not available for API Campaigns, though you can include Seed Groups via an API triggered entry in Campaign.
+Seed Groups are only meant for the email channel and allow you to send a copy of each email variant message to members of that group.
+Seed Groups are not available for API campaigns, although you can include Seed Groups via an API-triggered entry in campaign.
 This feature is typically used with partners such as Return Path or 250OK to measure deliverability metrics.
-It can be used to keep a record of the email content for historical/archive purposes.
+It can be used to keep a record of the email content for historical and archival purposes.

-Once you have created an Internal Group and tagged it to be used as a Seed Group, you can select it from the Delivery section of the Campaign composer or on the Send Settings section in a Canvas.
+Once you have created an Internal Group and tagged it to be used as a Seed Group, you can select it from the Target Users step of the campaign composer, or on the Send Settings step in a Canvas.
 Seed emails will have the identifier

 If your Seed Group members report not seeing the message in their inbox, ensure that they are listed in the Internal Group, verify that your subject lines are different and that Gmail has not bundled the emails together, or have them check their SPAM folders.

 Seed Groups send to each email variant once and are delivered the first time your user receives that particular variant.
 For scheduled messages this typically is the first time the campaign launches.
-For Action-Based or API Triggered campaigns, this will the time the first user is sent a message.
+For action-based or API-triggered campaigns, this will be the time the first user is sent a message.

-If an Email step was updated after the Seed Group was mailed, the option to only send to updated steps/all steps/turn off seeds will be presented.
+If an email step was updated after the Seed Group was mailed, the option to only send to updated steps, all steps, or turn off seeds will be presented.